JGCRI/tethys/docs/source/user_guide.rst

 the original data files into gridded monthly percentage values as the weighting profiles applied in temporal downscaling of irrigation.

-The data files are classic NetCDF file.
+The data files are classic NetCDF files.
 They follow the same format:

 * **Size**:       67,420 x 480
 * **Dimensions**:  index, month